 - oily fish ...2 small portions a week, Blue Mountain 2009, Australia 09 reduces aging Fish and soya contains DHA Retina17

 - low salt

 - Vitamin D reduces risk, (Vitamin D increases with sunlight) Archives 2011 See

 - a Mediterranean or Japanese diet (as was 20years ago) will almost certainly protect.

 - plants sterols lower cholesterol food.gov.uk, which foods

 - Losing weight (if overweight) reduces risk

-- BMJ 18 Changed a little: eat minimally processed food (fruit nuts, seeds, beans, vegetables, whole grains, plant oils, live yoghurt): avoid ultraprocessed foods rich in refined starch and sugars, and industrial additives such as trans-fats and salt.
+- BMJ 18 Minimally processed food is prefered (vegetables, fruit, nuts, seeds, beans, vegetables, whole grains, plant oils, live yoghurt): avoid ultraprocessed foods rich in refined starch and sugars, and industrial additives such as trans-fats and salt.

 7 portions of vegetables a day and 2 portins of fruit, with portions of different colours